 At supermarkets, cucumbers are typically coated with wax.
 This helps to keep moisture inside the fruit while in the refrigerator.
 You can wax your cucumbers if you wish, or wrap them loosely in plastic wrap if they’re not cut open.

 Cucumbers which are wrapped can be stored in the crisper drawer in the fridge for about a week.
 Those which are waxed may last as long as two weeks.
 If you’ve used part of your cucumber, wrap it tightly in plastic wrap and use the rest within a few days.

 If you have an overabundance of fresh-eating cucumbers and don’t have time to eat them all before they spoil, consider making cucumber juice.
 Peel the skin off six cucumbers (you may also opt to remove the seeds if you prefer) and roughly chop them into chunks.
 Place them in a food processor and turn them into a puree.

 For a less-pulpy juice, strain this mixture through cheesecloth or coffee filters.
 You can also run your cucumber flesh through a juicer.
 Juice can be frozen until needed, but should be thawed slowly in the refrigerator to preserve their flavor.
 Once thawed, use the juice up quickly so it does not spoil.

 You can also add lime juice and other good-pairing flavors such as ginger and make a granita out of the juice if you’d like.

 Unfortunately, cucumbers themselves can’t be frozen, as the flesh will turn mushy.
-However, they make phenomenal pickles, especially varieties grown as pickling cucumbers.
-There are a million pickle recipes online, and both fresh-eating and pickling cucumbers can be used to produce them.
+However, they make phenomenal pickles, especially varieties grown for pickling.
+There are a million pickle recipes online, and both fresh-eating and pickling varieties can be used to produce them.